AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level.md

 For ![AEM cloud ](assets/aem-cloud-icon.svg) Experience Manager Guides as a Cloud Service .

-You can configure the AI-powered Smart Suggestions and help the authors reuse the existing content and easily create correct and consistent content references.
-The **AI Configuration** tab allows you to control the settings of the Smart Suggestions panel in the Web Editor.
+You can configure the AI-powered smart suggestions and help the authors reuse the existing content and easily create correct and consistent content references.
+The **AI Configuration** tab allows you to control the settings of  **Suggest reusable content** from the AI Assistant panel in the Web Editor.

 Perform the following steps to configure standard AI configuration at the global or folder-level profile:
 1. Log into Adobe Experience Manager as an administrator or user with administrative rights on a folder-level profile.